 MANUAL GENERATOR CHARGING: I added a sub panel at the generator: 30amp breaker for a cable and plug I recycled and made to fit into generator.
 This allows me to just 'plug' in the inverter when it needs charging in winter.
 It also allows me to run another wire from subbox/generator plug to the well.
-All I have to switch between the two circuits is to toggle the off and ons (the Honda generator also has a switch at plug site which is turned off and on carefully to protect demagnetizing at generator).
+All I have to switch between the two circuits is to toggle the off and ons (the Honda generator also has a switch at plug site which is turned off and on loads to protect demagnetizing at generator).

-DESIGNATED GENERATOR connect ADDED: I added a wire to a small panel near house to connect generator and my well direct for manual charging.
-What actually happened was that the big genie is not necessary to charge my solar system and I don't need a big one now for pumping well as I thought(low flow).
-It will be a back up in winter to pump well when the new DC well designated system is in.
-I might use this plug for big projects needed power tools too much for house circuit.
+DESIGNATED GENERATOR connect ADDED: I ran a wire from sub-box to a small panel near house to connect generator and my well direct for manual charging.
+Though I planned to use genie to pump well, when drilled it was only a low flow (100g per day) so I bought a DC solar kit from RPS Pumps.
+The oversized generator will be a back up in winter to pump well when the new DC well designated system is in.

 THREE BUILDINGS ON SYSTEM: My energy needs are small so the system is small.....1000w of panels, 200ah of battery.
 It can't handle all three building at once running a lot of devices and lights.
 But so far I power my art studio, guest house and cabin with the system and it works great!
-I just wish the panels gave me more power.....it barely charges the system enough on cloudy days to power the inverter!!!!
+UPDATE:In the summer there is endless power.

 INVERTER TOO BIG??
 I am still trying to figure things out and can only get so much help from others.
-I think the inverter is big and seems to use 22w of energy.
+I think the inverter is big and seems to use 22w of energy(?).
 My neighbor claims its better to have smaller inverters.
 But I do love the Victron durability.
 I was told by backwoods that it has an eco mode to program so will do that asap.
-However if I choose an electric fridge over a gas then the deck there said it may be slow to start up and lights might flicker?

-DAILY USE: My daily use seems to average 36-90 watts. this is a mini fridge(temporary) inverter draw, a few lights carefully used, and movies at night.
+DAILY USE: My daily use seems to average 36-90 watts.
+This amount is used by the following: mini fridge, inverter draw, a few lights carefully used, and movies at night.
 I use a lot of power tools right now and maybe in future so a few days a week I use more energy....But It is saving me $ on gasoline!
-Since ethanol free gas has gone very high in cost I am relieved to only change my system(in low light spring) every four or five days.... and it only needs an hour to charge system.
+I find myself charging every four or five days in April.... and it only needs an hour to charge system.
 The huge 7000w genie is underused as the inverter only uses about 1500w.
 Luckily the Honda has a gas saving inverter mode.
 But a 2000w Honda would have been better for this system.

 -big generator might be overkill,